-- neonates on maternity and paediatric wards if born before/at 08:00 - patients who are temporarily off from the ward for diagnostic investigations, procedures; if patient does not return to the ward before the end of the PPS day and information about patient is not available at 08:00, please revisit ward. - patients who are on the patient administration system but at home for a number of hours.
+- neonates on maternity and paediatric wards if born before/at 08:00 a.m. - patients who are temporarily off from the ward for diagnostic investigations, procedures; if patient does not return to the ward before the end of the PPS day and information about patient is not available at 08:00 a.m., please revisit ward. - patients who are on the patient administration system but at home for several hours.